History of the Central Intelligence Agency: Indonesia

 The charismatic leader of Indonesia was President Sukarno.
 His declaration of neutrality in the cold war put the suspicions of the CIA on him.
-After Sukarno hosted Bandung Conference, promoting the Non-Aligned Movement.
+Sukarno hosted Bandung Conference, promoting the Non-Aligned Movement.
 The Eisenhower White House responded with NSC 5518 authorizing "all feasible covert means" to move Indonesia into the Western sphere.
 The CIA started funding the Masyumi Party.
 Sukarno confounded the CIA's Jakarta station, which had few speakers of native languages, and Al Ulmer, the new head of the CIA's Far East division, knew little about the country.
 Spooked by the communist PKI party moving into the third spot, the CIA's alarmed response was in contrast to that of the Ambassador, who maintained that Sukarno maintained an open door to the West.

 The U.S. had no clear policy on Indonesia.
 President Dwight Eisenhower sent his special assistant for security operations F.M.
 Dearborn Jr. to Jakarta.
-His report that there was great instability, and that the U.S. lacked strong, stable allies, reinforced the domino theory.
+His report that there was great instability and that the U.S. lacked strong, stable allies reinforced the domino theory.
 Indonesia suffered from what he described as "subversion by democracy".
 The CIA decided to back the Permesta rebel movement in Indonesia, where the Indonesian military was trained by the U.S., had a strong professional relationship with the US Military, had a pro-American officer corps, which had strong support for the government, and a strong belief in civilian control of the military, instilled partly by its close association with the US Military.
 Demonstrating an intolerance for dissent, the CIA instigated the transfer of the well respected Ambassador Allison, who had a strong background in Asia, to Czechoslovakia.